farhaannishtar/JavasciptFundementals/README.md

 # JavasciptFundementals
-A collection of the small programs I've made to learn Javascript.
+A collection of the small programs I'm building to learn Javascript.